APMMDEVS/AuroraCore/docs/examples/integration.md

 exit $?
 ```

-These integration examples demonstrate how AMMF3-Core can be seamlessly integrated into various platforms and frameworks, providing consistent logging and file monitoring capabilities across different environments and use cases.
+These integration examples demonstrate how AuroraCore can be seamlessly integrated into various platforms and frameworks, providing consistent logging and file monitoring capabilities across different environments and use cases.